fabricio-sousa/mystic-bot/README.md

 ```
 Every 15-minute KXBTC15M market, 1–10 minutes before close:
   if yes_ask == 96¢ or no_ask == 96¢:
+    if today is an FOMC decision day  →  skip (rate announcement vol)
     compute RSI-14 from the last 20 one-minute KXBTC15M candles
     if RSI-14 < 55  →  skip (sub-threshold momentum)
     else            →  buy that side at 96¢